 Just show that you built a human connection with your visitors.

 3. Quote your reviews on your website.

-If you’re getting great reviews, you want to showcase them right?
+If you’re getting great reviews, you want to showcase them, right?
 Of course you do!
-One way to do this is just to copy the reviews across to your own site, pretty them up and put a link back to Yelp so people can see it’s a legit review.
+One way to do this is just to copy the reviews from Yelp to your own site, pretty them up and put a link back to Yelp so that people can see it’s a legit review.